 Vandy coach promotes Nick Howell to defensive coordinator

-NASHVILLE, Tenn.
-(AP) Vanderbilt coach Clark Lea has announced Nick Howell as the Commodores' new defensive coordinator weeks after hiring him as defensive backs coach.
+NASHVILLE, Tenn. – Vanderbilt coach Clark Lea has announced Nick Howell as the Commodores’ new defensive coordinator weeks after hiring him as defensive backs coach.

 Lea announced the promotion Wednesday.
 Howell replaces Jason Minter who left for the same job at Michigan.